 When ESL students first arrive in an English-speaking country such as the U.S., aside from not knowing the language they may also experience significant differences to their own culture.
 This can sometimes manifest itself as culture shock.

-Learning English and adapting to the culture is therefore a key component of enabling ESL students to successfully integrate into their new country.
+ESL teachers therefore need to know how to teach English to beginners (as well as other levels) in order to help their students adapt as quickly as possible.
+Learning English and adapting to the culture is a key component of enabling ESL students to successfully integrate into their new country.

 Consequently, in addition to teaching their students English, ESL teachers may help them adjust to their new culture by providing advice and guidance, or acting as a mentor.
 This can help the students assimilate into the culture and become accustomed to their new environment.
 If you’ve ever moved abroad without knowing the language, you’ll know how hard this can be.